 Use of text matching software

 The Discipline of Physiotherapy adheres to the University of Canberra's policies on moderation.
 The standard of assessment in this unit will be equivalent wherever and however the unit is delivered.
 Assessment will be moderated to ensure that judgments of students' performance are consistent, transparent, reliable and valid.
+Moderation of practical vivas may be achieved by co-marking in person or using a recorded video of a performance.
 If you require further information on how the assessment tasks of this unit are moderated please see the Unit Convener.

 This unit contains participatory elements which are vital to the Australian Physiotherapy Council professional learning outcomes for this Unit.
 Except in the case of extenuating circumstances, 100% attendance is expected at all lectures, and 100% participation is required in all placements, externships, tutorials, practicals and presentations.
 It is expected that students unable to fulfil these participation requirements will inform the Unit Convener as soon as practical, by telephone or email.
-Absence from external placement activities must also be reported to the clinical educator/preceptor.
 Failure to adhere to these requirements may result in failure of the associated assessment piece.
 Consideration will be given for illness; however evidence such as a medical certificate will be required.